HolidayOugi/Sma5hMusic-Extra/README.md

 If you encounter any problems using the software, submit an issue here on GitHub.

+## To-Do List

+- [ ] Update vgmstream library and main executable to x64
+- [ ] Decouple CSK Build service from JSONs
+- [ ] Allow editing of Color Picker color list
+- [ ] Add Trim function when importing from audio
+- [ ] Add Filter to MainWindow for songs not in a playlist

 ## Thanks & Repos of the different tools
 1. Original Code and Author: Deinonychus71
 2. Research: soneek